Dermal Fillers for Hand Rejuvenation

 If you are a nurse, physician or medical professional looking to increase your earning potential, consider Botox and dermal fillers training at National Laser Institute!

 We offer a variety of comprehensive aesthetics courses to fit your educational learning goals and schedule.
 Each course includes didactic theory and hands-on clinical training for the ultimate learning experience.

 During classroom education, you will learn things such as client safety, the aging process, types of neurotoxins and fillers, facial aesthetics, Botox injection techniques and more!

 Clinical hands-on training will be spent in our state-of-the-art medical spa where you will be placed in small, intimate groups for the rest of your training.
 Sitting no further than a foot away from the training bed, you will observe comprehensive injectable demonstrations and perform these cosmetic treatments on scheduled clients.

-By the end of your training at National Laser Institute, you will have experience with some of the most requested injectable treatments, including Botox, dermal fillers (Restylane, Perlane, Juvederm, etc.), Kybella, Platelet-Rich Plasma (PRP), PDO threads and more!
+By the end of your training at National Laser Institute, you will have experience with some of the most requested injectable treatments, including Botox, dermal fillers (Restylane, Perlane, Juvéderm, etc.), Kybella, platelet-rich plasma (PRP), PDO threads and more!

 If you would like to learn more about National Laser Institute’s CE/CME training courses, fill out the form on your right or give us a call at 1-800-982-6817.